carpentries/instructor-training/_episodes/13-live.md

 > ## Up and Down
 >
-> What are some of the advantages and challenges of live coding
+> List some advantages and challenges of live coding
-> from both a learner's and an instructor's point of view?
+> from both a learner's and an instructor's point of view
+> in the Etherpad.
+> This discussion should take about 5 minutes.
 {: .discussion}

 Its advantages are: